shaff183/brain-tumor-classification/README.md

-# Brain Tumor Classification
+# Zoo Animal Classification
-Using a neural network to classify types of brain tumors.
+Using Machine Learning to predict zoo animals.